martin67/adventofcode/src/main/doc/aoc2015/Day13KnightsOfTheDinnerTable.md

 So, add yourself to the list, and give all happiness relationships that involve you a score of 0.

 What is the **total change in happiness** for the optimal seating arrangement that actually includes yourself?

+Your puzzle answer was 640.

+Both parts of this puzzle are complete!
+They provide two gold stars: **